 As statistics would show, obesity in America and across the globe has been on the rise over the past years.
 Obesity is a disease defined as Body Mass Index (BMI) of 30 or higher.
 Excessive weight lowers the quality of life, increases healthcare costs, and is a preventable life-years lost.

-When overweight, you run the risk of developing sleep apnea, a breathing condition that can cause you to briefly stop breathing while asleep.
-It can cause daytime sleepiness as well as increased risk of heart disease and stroke.
+When overweight, you run the risk of developing Obstructive Sleep Apnea (OSA), a breathing condition that can cause you to briefly stop breathing while asleep.
+It can cause daytime sleepiness as well as an increased risk of heart disease and stroke.

 Weight loss has been shown to often improve sleep apnea, providing individuals with better sleep and more alertness during the day.

 Diabetes is a condition where your body gets used to insulin, known as insulin resistance.
 Being overweight or obese can cause type 2 diabetes if the issue is not addressed.

 Losing weight, maintaining a balanced diet, getting good sleep, and exercising regularly can greatly reduce the risk of type 2 diabetes.

 As one of the biggest factors of obesity-related deaths in the world, cardiovascular disease (CVD) can lead to serious risks including heart attack, heart failure, cardiac arrest, and chest pain.
 It is the most common cause of death in the United States alone.